gvJaime/microspot/README.md

 Now it's being developed within [MalariaSpot][MalariaLink], but you can also contribute to it's development!

+##Building the device

+To build this device, you need to 3D print the .stl files provided in the release section, and get all the items listed in the bill of materials.

+The best way to understand how the device is made is to explore the Assembly file.
+Although, bill of materials and assembly instructions are provided in the wiki.

 ##About this repository
 This repository holds the mechanical information of the device, plus 3d printed optics research files, and wiki.

 * `Mechanical`: [FreeCAD][FreeCADlink] files for the mechanical design
 	* `src`: Source files in .FCStd format.
 	* `Step`: Step files for component and auxiliar assembly import.
+* `Optical` : Lens adapters by phone.
 * `Fonts`: Fonts used in the design of the parts.
 * `doc`: useful files for documentation

-###Building the device

-The best way to understand how the device is made is to explore the Assembly file.
-Because this is still in very early development, BOM or instructions are not provided for now.
-But we can specify the components used in it's construction:

-####Main frame

-* The main frame is made from aluminium extrusion profiles, put together by 3D printed parts.
-These parts are bolted to the profiles with M4x6 bolts, screwed to hammerhead nuts inside the profiles.
-* Linear guide systems are 8mm smooth rods with LM8UU bearings, and radial bearings are 623ZZ.
-* Kevlar fishing wire is used as belt, although a T2 belt can fit inside the profiles.

-####Smartphone Holder

-* It is completely 3D printed, with smooth rods + LM8UU bearings for linear guide, and a M5 threaded rod used as leadscrew.
-* The threaded rod is fixed to the big gear with an M3 stud, screwed to an M3 nut.
-* The bracket that holds the phone is tightened with a M3x60 screw.

-####Optic system

-No definitive solution has been chosen for now, but consistent results have been obtained from using borosilicate spheres attached to the phone's camera.

 ###Contributing to this repository

 You can contribute to this repo by forking it, and making pull requests to the [Development branch][Develop].
 If you find problems to make the contribution this way, [place an issue][issue] and we'll work it out.